bobSzymanski/webgl-dungeon/README.md

 # webgl-dungeon

+### How to
+- `npm run build`
+- `npm run start`
+- navigate to `localhost:8080`

+Current default controls are WASD + Arrow keys.
+Press Space to raise the camera.
+Press Left Shift to lower the camera.

 ### What is this I just found it here
-- I am working on a 3D dungeon crawler that uses WebGL to draw simple mazes where you battle monsters and stuff.
+- I am [VERY SLOWLY] working on a 3D dungeon crawler that uses WebGL to draw simple mazes where you battle monsters and stuff.

 - I started working on this in early November 2016 while I was on vacation and I knew I wanted to port my dungeon crawler code from C++ / DirectX over to webGL because javascript is pretty cool and the web is a pretty interesting platform.
+I tend to pick this up every couple of months when I think it could use some new features or cleaning up.
+It should be suitable for a very barebones webGL demo.

 ## Codebase
 - Javascript, using node a lot
 - Webpack is used to build
 - WebGL works in newer and decent modern browsers like chrome and firefox.
 Edge maybe in the future.
 - I started using the example [here](http://www.sw-engineering-candies.com/snippets/webgl/hello-world) but there was a ton I needed to change to even get started.
 Maybe I'll just fork off my code once the tutorial is completely redone, so that people can use it to start, but I think giving the project as a whole might end up being a bit more useful :P
+- This started out really crappy but is getting better.

 ## Disclaimer??